niuers/Distributed-System-Design-Review/Load Balancer.md

       * Removes the need to install X.509 certificates on each server
    * Check for authentication
    * Smarter routing options
+1. Layer 4 vs. Layer 7
+   * Layer 7 load balancers operate at the highest level in the OSI model, the application layer (on the Internet, HTTP is the dominant protocol at this layer).
+Layer 7 load balancers base their routing decisions on various characteristics of the HTTP header and on the actual contents of the message, such as the URL, the type of data (text, video, graphics), or information in a cookie.

+Taking into consideration so many more aspects of the information being transferred can make Layer 7 load balancing more expensive than Layer 4 in terms of time and required computing power, but it can nevertheless lead to greater overall efficiency.
+For instance, because a Layer 7 load balancer can determine what type of data (video, text, and so on) a client is requesting, you don’t have to duplicate the same data on all of the load-balanced servers.

+Modern general-purpose load balancers, such as NGINX Plus and the open source NGINX software, generally operate at Layer 7 and serve as full reverse proxies.
+Rather than manage traffic on a packet-by-packet basis like Layer 4 load balancers that use NAT, Layer 7 load balancing proxies can read requests and responses in their entirety.
+They manage and manipulate traffic based on a full understanding of the transaction between the client and the application server.

+Some load balancers can be configured to provide Layer 4 or Layer 7 load balancing, depending on the nature of the service.
+As mentioned previously, modern commodity hardware is generally powerful enough that the savings in computational cost from Layer 4 load balancing are not large enough to outweigh the benefits of greater flexibility and efficiency from Layer 7 load balancing.

 ## Types of Load Balancer